 Browse a collection of blogs dedicated to past students’ global health experiences.

 Medical students should apply for global health experiences by the following deadlines:

 - For travel between first and third year: January 29, 2023, 11:59 p.m.
 CST

 - For travel during fourth year: March 5, 2023, 11:59 p.m.
 CST

 Find programs available to graduate students via our Affiliated Partners Directory.

 The Havey Institute for Global Health hosts several Global Health Experience information sessions each year.

 The HBNU Fogarty Global Health Training Program is a one-year fellowship in global health research training for pre- and postdoctoral candidates from the U.S. and lower-middle-income countries, sponsored by the Fogarty International Center and several collaborating centers and institutes at the National Institutes of Health.
 This program aims to generate a new cadre of global health scientists, educators and professionals who will be prepared to address the new challenges in global health.

 Long-Term Global Health Project Funding

-Funding for long-term global health projects is available from the Global Health Initiative to support Feinberg student engagement in global health and to encourage student interest in and understanding of cross-cultural competencies, social determinants of health and clinical practice in resource-limited settings, among other topics.
+Funding for long-term global health projects is available to support Feinberg student engagement in global health and to encourage student interest in and understanding of cross-cultural competencies, social determinants of health and clinical practice in resource-limited settings, among other topics.